 When cleaning the house, it is advisable to do it by hand instead of vacuuming.
 It will save energy.
 Additionally, wash dishes immediately instead of piling them up.
 If using the dishwasher, run it only when it is full of dishes.
 It will save on water usage and will form the habit of caring for resources on the long term.

 If the lights are not in use, it is best to turn them off.
-Other simple tips include turning off the faucet while brushing one’s teeth.
+Other simple tips include turning off the those high end faucets you have in your little panache, while brushing one’s teeth.
 Moreover, if the yard is lacking trees, it is good for the environment to plant a few.
-They also help lowering house temperatures during summer by blocking sun rays from heating the rooms.
+But not all gardens lack trees.
+On the contrary, it’s not hard to come across a garden that had branches drooping precariously on the power lines, in which case, one must reach out to The Local Tree Experts.
+As for the rest of the trees, they also help lowering house temperatures during summer by blocking sun rays from heating the rooms.
 When cooking small meals, it is advisable to use small appliances.

 Instead of driving cars to work, use public transportation.
 It will save time and money.
 If you want to reduce carbon footprint, buy recycled products.
 The labels will tell if the carton is recyclable.